Contributions to the Québec Pension Plan

 How long does the contributory period last?

-The contributory period ends at the end of the earliest of the following months:
+The contributory period used to calculate the benefits ends at the end of the earliest of the following months:

 • the month preceding the one in which a retirement pension begins;